 Everyone can help bees and other pollinators – you don’t have to own a beehive.
 When selecting new plants for your yard, it is a good time to give bee friendly gardening some thought.
 Even small areas can become a bee oasis when the right variety of plants are chosen.
-Shrubs can provide large amounts of food to hungry bees.
-In designing your outdoor living space, consider planting various flowering shrubs for bees to provide extra foraging opportunities.
+While designing your outdoor living space, consider planting various flowering shrubs for bees to provide extra foraging opportunities.